 Gregory Tufts is a versatile conductor and tenor in the greater Chicago area.
-An advocate of non-traditional performances, he recently conducted Mozart's Le nozze di Figaro with /kor/ productions, staged in the Berger Park Historical Mansion and the Growling Rabbit Café, both in Rogers Park.
+An advocate of non-traditional performances, he conducted Mozart's Le nozze di Figaro with /kor/ productions, staged in the Berger Park Historical Mansion and the Growling Rabbit Café, both in Rogers Park.
 Also with /kor/ produtions, he conducted Verdi's Falstaff, staged in the Act One Pub in Rogers Park.
 In the past he has worked with Lingerie Lyrique, an opera company that combines traditional opera with elements of burlesque and Vaudeville.
 As part of their collaboration, he musically prepared and conducted Forest Fantasies, a collection of opera scenes in French, Italian, Russian, and English from operas by Massenet, Rossini, Rimsky-Korsakov, and Janacek.
 He also assisted with musical preparation for Stranger Here Myself, a staged revue of Kurt Weill songs.
-Other more traditional conducting engagements include Third Eye Theatre Ensemble (Stefan Weisman's Darkling), No Little Plans Opera (Die Walküre), Main Street Opera (Cavalleria Rusticana, Pagliacci, Lucia di Lammermoor, Suor Angelica, Gianni Schicchi, Falstaff), American Chamber Opera (Die Fledermaus, for which he was also the stage director), Northwestern University (Die Fledermaus, Gianni Schicchi), and Roosevelt University (Candide).
-Internationally, he has conducted the Orchestra Sinfonica G. Rossini as part of the Musica e Musica concert series in Mercatello sul Metauro, Italy, and most recently the Orquesta Sinfónica de Xalapa in Xalapa, Mexico.
+Other more traditional conducting engagements include Thompson Street Opera (Johanny Navarro's Redención, Pedro Finisterra's The Boy Who Wanted to be a Robot, Tony Manfredonia's Ghost Variations, and John Young's Death of Ivan Ilych), Third Eye Theatre Ensemble (Stefan Weisman's Darkling), No Little Plans Opera (Die Walküre), Main Street Opera (Cavalleria Rusticana, Pagliacci, Lucia di Lammermoor, Suor Angelica, Gianni Schicchi, Falstaff), American Chamber Opera (Die Fledermaus, for which he was also the stage director), Northwestern University (Die Fledermaus, Gianni Schicchi), and Roosevelt University (Candide).
+Internationally, he has conducted the Orchestra Sinfonica G. Rossini as part of the Musica e Musica concert series in Mercatello sul Metauro, Italy, the Orquesta Sinfónica de Xalapa in Xalapa, Mexico, and the Orquesta Sinfónica de Aguascalientes in Aguascalientes, Mexico.

 Pursuing an interest in chamber music, Mr. Tufts founded the Nuvole Ensemble, a Chicago-based chamber group dedicated to bringing the intimacy of chamber music to the greater Chicago area while collaborating with arts institutions throughout Chicagoland.
 The ensemble has collaborated with Main Street Opera for productions of Lucia di Lammermoor, Madama Butterfly, and Falstaff.
 As a collaborative pianist he has performed 4-handed piano versions of selected Brahms Hungarian Dances, and J. Strauss's polka, Unter Donner und Blitz as part of American Chamber Opera's production of Die Fledermaus.
 During his time at UMass he sang with the Percussion Ensemble, performing contemporary American composer Mark Danciger's The King of Snow for voice, marimba, and flute, and he conducted several premiers of student compositions written for chamber orchestra.
 In an effort to reach a wider audience, he has performed in numerous non-traditional venues such as pubs, senior living facilities, libraries, art galleries, schools, cultural centers, and public parks.